HamedHematian/SentimentAnalysis-Using-ML-Algorithms/README.md

 * KNN
 * Neural Network

-#### In the second notebook some other analysis has been done. i applied some unsupervised algorithms to cluster and visualize the 45,000 dataset. in the last part of experiment i tried to apply <code>trasfer learning</code> to a smaller dasaset (including )
+#### In the second notebook some other analysis has been done. i applied some unsupervised algorithms to cluster and visualize the 45,000 dataset. in the last part of experiment i tried to apply <code>trasfer learning</code> from the best model on the larger dataset to a smaller dasaset (including 500 comments). algorithms implemented in the second notebook are as follows

+* Kmeans
+* Guassian Mixture Model
+* PCA
+* Neural Network